mozilla/releases_insights/README.md

 - [Composer](https://getcomposer.org/) to install dependencies

-The application is set up to be deployed on Heroku with Apache but there is no need to install Apache for development work, the PHP built-in development server is fine for that purpose.
+The application is set up by default to be deployed on Heroku with Apache but there is no need to install Apache for development work, the PHP built-in development server is fine for that purpose.

 ### Installation